aosabook/500lines/search-engine/README.md

 either by garbage collection,
 by finishing the iteration,
 or by explicitly calling .close() on the generator.
-If you don't close files,
+If you don’t close files,
 sooner or later,
-you'll run out of file descriptors, and any future attempts to open files will fail with an error.
+you’ll run out of file descriptors, and any future attempts to open files will fail with an error.
 In CPython,
 the reference-counting garbage collector